wh-alice/mig_visualstudio/vs/debugger/how-to--apply-edits-in-break-mode-with-edit-and-continue.md

 ---
-title: "How to: Apply Edits in Break Mode with Edit and Continue | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Apply Edits in Break Mode with Edit and Continue" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"